mahmoud/sedimental/entries/pages/hatnote_projects.md

 # Origins of Hatnote

-Hatnote is an ongoing umbrella project organized around Wikipedia as a social and data platform.
-Or, as we like to put it, finding new perspectives on wiki life.
+Hatnote is a volunteer-run design studio, organized around Wikipedia as a social and data platform.
+In other words, we are dedicated to exploring new perspectives on wiki life.

 Hatnote grew out of a 2012 WMF hackathon.
 I was having a great time building and teaching JavaScript and Python, but I fell upon a